artainmo/DevOps/cloud/README.md

 A design principle is for resources to be disposable, by having backups for example.
 Loose coupling is recommended and consists of using micro-services instead of a monolith.
 Think in services, not servers, avoid only using EC2, try to use managed services too.<br>
 The six pillars of Well Architected Framework are, operational excellence, security, reliability, performance efficiency, cost optimization, sustainability.

+Operational Excellence is the first pillar.
+It refers to the ability to run and monitor systems to deliver business value and to continually improve supporting processes and procedures.<br>
+Use infrastructure/operations as code, which is an associated design principle.
+CloudFormation can be used for that.
+Also make small changes at a time so that if failure occurs they are reversible.
+Refine operations procedures frequently and ensure team members are familiar with it.
+Anticipate and learn from failure.
+Implement observability for actionable insights.

 ## Resources
 [Udemy course - AWS certified cloud practitioner](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>